dadec666/Exile-UI-Russian/README.md

 ## About
-- these are the English language-files that can be used by community members as a template to translate Lailloken UI and/or adapt it to non-English game-clients
+- these are the English language-files that can be used by community members as a template to translate Exile UI and/or adapt it to non-English game-clients

 - these community translations / "language packs" will be treated as some form of extension to the main tool and will not be officially implemented